CumulusNetworks/docs/content/cumulus-netq-47/NetQ-Overview/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 weight: 130
 toc: 4
 ---
-Workbenches are dashboards where you can visualize and curate different aspects of your network {{<link text="with cards" url="Access-Data-with-Cards">}}.
+Workbenches are dashboards where you can visualize and curate data representing different aspects of your network.
 For example, you might create a workbench that:

 - Shows network statistics for the past week alongside network statistics for the past 24 hours.
 - Only displays data about virtual overlays.
 - Displays switches that you are troubleshooting.
 - Is focused on application or account management.

 NVIDIA provides an example workbench that opens when you first log in to NetQ, called NetQ Workbench.
 It includes cards displaying your network's device inventory, switch inventory, validation summary, What Just Happened events, host inventory, DPU inventory, and system events.
-This workbench is visible to all users wtihin an organization and any changes to it will not be saved.
+This workbench is visible to all users within an organization and any changes to it will not be saved.

 {{<figure src="/images/netq/default-wb-460.png" alt="default netq workbench" width="1000">}}